lucysli/eznotes/README.md

 The partitioning scheme is as follows:
 3 physical volumes and one logical volume.

-Linux partition is 103GB
-2 partitions(1PV and 1LV) for Ubuntu server
+Total Linux partition size is 103GB. two partitions(1PV and 1LV) for Ubuntu server
 1. There is a physical boot partition of 250MB
 2. The logical volume group has 3 logical volumes installed.
 	- One is root with size 30GB